Metrication in Ireland: Metrication

 During the First World War and after the Easter Rising, Charles A Stanuell, former President of the Statistical and Social Inquiry Society of Ireland, published a paper advocating the use of the metric system and a decimal currency in the UK, of which Ireland was then a part.

 Metrication in Ireland began in the 1970s and by 2005 was completed, with the main exception being that the imperial pint (568 ml) is still used in eateries and pubs for reasons of tradition.
 The phrase a "glass of beer" is a colloquial expression for a half-pint (284 ml).
 All other loose goods sold by volume must be sold using metric units.

-Distance signs had displayed kilometres since the 1970s but road speed limits were in miles per hour until 20 January 2005, when they were changed to kilometres per hour.
+Distances shown on directional road signs had displayed kilometres since the 1970s but road speed limits were in miles per hour until 20 January 2005, when they were changed to kilometres per hour.
 Since 2005 all new cars sold in Ireland have speedometers that display only kilometres per hour; odometers generally became metric as well.

 The metric system is the only system taught in schools.
 Beginning in 1970, textbooks were changed to metric.
 Goods in shops are labelled in metric units.